Glossary

 Course A unit of study in a particular subject identified by a course title and a unique course number.

-Course-Based Service Learning Community Service Learning is a course-based experiential learning approach that links community engaged experiences with academic content.
+Community Service Learning Community Service Learning is a course-based experiential learning approach that links community engaged experiences with academic content.
 The activities benefit the student and our community partners (the Academic Regulations 18 Community Partner).
 Students participate in volunteer service work, incorporating reflection about their experiences with academic content.

 Credit Hours A unit of academic value.
 Six (6) credit hours are granted for each successfully completed full-year course three (3) credit hours are granted for a successfully completed one-term course.
 Credit hour values are used in the calculation of averages for academic standing and in the determination of the student’s year of study or level within a specific academic program.